mattstyles/grunt-banner/README.md

     Currently this is the Unicode `REPLACEMENT CHARACTER` character, i.e. `\uFFFD`.
 We *assume* your original file content does not contain this marker already.
   * `src` (string) - the path to the file being processed.
   * `options` (object reference) - a *reference* to the current `options` object as used by `grunt-banner`.

-    > This **is not** the same as the `options` object you provided through your `Gruntfile`; this is a reference to the updated/augmented clone of that original as used by `grunt-banner` internally.
+    This **is not** the same as the `options` object you provided through your `Gruntfile`; this is a reference to the updated/augmented clone of that original as used by `grunt-banner` internally.

-    >
-    > Though the following coding practice should be frowned upon as 'side effects' are generally undesirable, you *can* tweak the `options.banner` value to suit your custom needs, for example.
+    Though the following coding practice should be frowned upon as 'side effects' are generally undesirable, you *can* tweak the `options.banner` value to suit your custom needs, for example.

-    **Tread with great care when you are about to *edit* attributes in this `options` object reference!
+    **Treat with great care when you are about to *edit* attributes in this `options` object reference!
 The fact that you *can* doesn't mean you *should* fiddle with it!**

 #### options.banner

 Type: `String`

 The text to use as a banner.
 Templated strings are perfectly acceptable and encouraged.

 #### options.pattern

 Type: `String`

 Allows the banner to be added only if the supplied pattern matches.

 #### options.linebreak

 Type: `Boolean`
 Default: `true`

 Set `linebreak` to true to add a line break between banner and file content.

 #### options.process

 Type: `Function`

 Allows the banner to be generated for each file using the output of the process function.

 ### The `options.replace: true` default locate-and-mark functionality